 Johnny: Lie to me, tell me you've waited all these years.

 Johnny: Tell me you would have died if I hadn't come back.

 Vienna (deadpan): I'd have died if you hadn't come back.

 Johnny: Tell me you still love me like I love you.

 Vienna (deadpan): I still love you like you love me.

 Below: Iranian novelization of Johnny Guitar.

 Above: Costume sketches for Vienna and Emma by Sheila O'Brien.

 Above left: An ad from the Motion Picture Herald.
+Above center: A 1954 ad mailer from Crockett, Texas.
 Above right: A 1955 ad from a Stillwater, New York, drive-in.